 How to pick products and seek advice

 Start with safety checks.
-Ask a pharmacist about interactions if you take medicines for blood pressure, diabetes or cholesterol.
-Seek an experienced herbalist or integrative clinician for tailored therapy and dosing for stress, sleep or digestion.
+Ask a pharmacist about interactions if you take medicines for blood pressure, diabetes, cholesterol or anticoagulants.
+For tailored therapy and dosing for stress, sleep or digestive complaints, consult an accredited herbalist, integrative clinician or your GP.

-• Choose brands with standardized extracts and third‑party testing.
+• Choose brands that list standardized extracts, batch numbers and third‑party testing results.

-• Try one product at a time and record your response over several weeks.
+• Try one supplement at a time and record your response over several weeks to judge effect and side effects.

-Label claims Language of benefit, not cure Shows regulatory framing and limits expectations
+Label claims Language of benefit vs cure; referenced evidence Shows regulatory framing and whether claims are supported

-Quality markers Batch number, COA, third‑party test Improves consistency and safety
+Quality markers Batch number, COA, third‑party test Improves consistency and reduces risk of contaminants

-Professional advice Pharmacist or integrative practitioner Reduces interaction and dosing risks
+Professional advice Pharmacist or registered herbalist/integrative practitioner Reduces interaction and dosing risks and helps choose safe therapy

 Conclusion